Out and About – The Heritage Trail Walk in Axminster

-So that leads me onto the other reason for doing this trail, which was to visit the newly opened and very interesting Axminster Heritage Centre.
+So that leads me onto the other reason for doing this trail, which was to visit the very interesting Axminster Heritage Centre.
 Developed on the site of the original carpet factory, the vision of turning the building into a museum to commemorate Axminster’s carpet history has finally come to life thanks to an enormous amount of hard work and determination by the Trustees and numerous volunteers.
 The building has been lovingly restored.
-The museum mainly focuses on the carpet making story (including a well put together video), however there are other local history exhibits from around the area featuring the Roman times to the present day.
+The museum mainly focuses on the carpet making story (including a well put together video), as well as other local history exhibits from around the area featuring the Roman times to the present day.
 There was enough to keep adults and older children engaged for about 20-30 minutes.

 Excellent recent news is that the Heritage Centre has been successful in securing funding for the next phase of the project, which will include interactive displays, a working loom, more restoration of the site, a small cafe and shop as well as facilities to offer courses on design, spinning a weaving.
-This really will be a great asset for the town.
-The museum is currently open Tuesday – Friday 10am – 4pm and Saturday 10am-1pm until the end of October.
+Update – in May 2017 the Dye House was officially opened and will host displays, workshops and other events.
+This really is a great asset for the town.
+Check their website for opening times.
 Admission is free although a donation is appreciated.

 Now the good news about a walk around Axminster is that there are no shortage of places to stop for a decent cuppa or a bite to eat.